PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 ### Locally evaluating our flag

-Another problem is that every feature flag called on the server side sends a request to PostHog to evaluate the flag.
-Over a high volume of API calls, this small difference can add up.
-We can limit this by locally evaluating the flag with person properties the flag relies on.
+Another problem is that every feature flag call on the server side sends a request to PostHog to evaluate the flag.
+In a high volume API endpoint, the time it takes to make this request can add up.
+We can limit this by evaluating the flag locally using the person properties the flag relies on.

 Because we initialize the `posthog-node` SDK with our personal API key, setting this up is simple.
 Just add `firstRouteCalled` in `personProperties` to the options in our `client.isFeatureEnabled()` call.